sjmiller8182/Warehousing-Stock-Tweet-Data/README.md

 ## Data Warehouse Overview

-The dataware house will be created with Hive HQL.
+The dataware house will be created with Hive HQL in an AWS EMR cluster.

+An effective schema of the normalized dataware house is shown below.

 ![Normalized_Schema](https://github.com/sjmiller8182/DBMS_Proj/blob/master/reports/support/images/Warehouse_Schema_Normalized.png)

+This schema was created with MySQL WorkBench the schema design can be accessed [here](https://github.com/sjmiller8182/DBMS_Proj/tree/master/reports/support).

 ## Results